Posted in Schools, Then and Now

 Firehouse Today

-Fire Station was decommissioned around 1993 due to concerns that a facility for first responders should not be located on an active earthquake fault,” a city report stated.
+• A city report stated that the Fire Station was decommissioned around 1993 due to concerns that a facility for first responders should not be located on an active earthquake fault.

-In 2018 City officials announced they were seeking development or purchase proposals for two parcels on Moraga Road.
+In 2018, City officials announced they sought development or purchase proposals for two parcels on Moraga Road.
 One is a vacant property totaling 24,000 square feet, and the other totals 16,000 square feet and contains the Montclair Fire Station, also known as Firehouse No. 24.

 Montclarion – Thanks to Chris Treadway